Blue-collar character actor Danny Aiello has died at age 86

 Lee was another admirer and for "Do the Right Thing" cast Aiello as a pizzeria operator in a black neighborhood of Brooklyn, the movie climaxing with a riot that destroys his eatery.
 “This is my pizzeria!” he cried.
 Lee had first offered the role to Robert De Niro, but Aiello's performance brought him an Oscar nomination for supporting actor.

+Lee on Instagram on Friday lauded Aiello for “making cinema history together” on “Do the Right Thing” and the director wished his friend a final goodbye: “May you rest in paradise.”

-Among his other movies: "Fort Apache, the Bronx" (as a cop who threw a boy from a building), "Once Upon a Time in America," "Harlem Nights," "Jack Ruby" (as Ruby) and"City Hall."
+Among Aiello's other movies: "Fort Apache, the Bronx" (as a cop who threw a boy from a building), "Once Upon a Time in America," "Harlem Nights," "Jack Ruby" (as Ruby) and"City Hall."
 He also appeared in TV miniseries, including "The Last Don," "A Woman Named Jackie" and in the 1985-86 police series "Lady Blue."
+It was Aiello who played Madonna's father in the pop icon's “Papa Don't Preach” video.

 A child of New York’s Hell’s Kitchen neighborhood, Aiello retained the pugnacity he learned on city streets.